Essential Otley Run Infocopy-link-to-section

 The Pubs and Bars along the Otley Runcopy-link-to-section

 There has been some debate on which bars and pubs actually are on the Otley Run.
-But we know whats what.
-The 17 pubs listed below are our official Otley Run pub crawl.
+But we know what’s what.
+The 18-pubs listed below are our official Otley Run pub crawl.

 1. Woodiescopy-link-to-section